Marie Antoinette: Events leading to the abolition of the monarchy on 10 August 1792

 The Declaration of Pillnitz and Leopold's and Francis II's positioning of troops led to France's declaration of war on Austria on 20 April 1792.
 This resulted in the queen being viewed as an enemy, although she was personally against Austrian claims to French territories on European soil.
 That summer, the situation was compounded by multiple defeats of the French Revolutionary Army by the Austrians, in part because Marie Antoinette passed on military secrets to them.
 In addition, at the insistence of Marie Antoinette, Louis vetoed several measures that would have further restricted his power, earning the royal couple the nicknames "Monsieur Veto" and "Madame Veto", nicknames then prominently featured in different contexts, including La Carmagnole.

 Barnave remained the most important advisor and supporter of the queen, who was willing to work with him as long as he met her demands, which he did to a large extent.
 Barnave and the moderates comprised about 260 lawmakers in the new Legislative Assembly; the radicals numbered around 136, and the rest around 350.
 Initially, the majority was with Barnave, but the queen's policies led to the radicalization of the Assembly, and the moderates lost control of the legislative process.
 The moderate government collapsed in April 1792 to be replaced by a radical majority headed by the Girondins.
 The Assembly then passed a series of laws concerning the Church, the aristocracy and the formation of new National Guard units; all were vetoed by Louis XVI.
 While Barnave's faction had dropped to 120 members, the new Girondin majority controlled the legislative assembly with 330 members.
 The two strongest members of that government were Jean Marie Roland, who was minister of interior, and General Charles François Dumouriez, the minister of foreign affairs.

-On 18 April 1792, a crowd of Blocked from leaving Paris: On April 18, 1792, a crowd of revolutionaries and the National Guard prevented the royal family from leaving Paris for Saint-Cloud to attend mass.
+On 18 April 1792, a crowd of revolutionaries and the National Guard prevented the royal family from leaving Paris for Saint-Cloud to attend mass.
 The incident deeply angered Marie Antoinette and reinforced her belief that they were not free.
-Two days later, on 20 April 1792, king came to the Assembly to propose a declaration of war against Austria.
+Two days later, on 20 April 1792, the king came to the Assembly to propose a declaration of war against Austria.
 At this point, sentiment was particularly inflamed against Marie Antoinette, who was accused (not without reason) of colluding with Austria.
 In May, the Assembly dissolved the King's Constitutional Guard and placed the royal family under the protection of the recently established National Guard of Paris.
 In June, King Louis XVI dismissed several Brissotin (Girondin) ministers, precipitating the final collapse of the monarchy and eruption of revolutionary violence.